Greatest Literature banner

 And the character of Shirl, Andy's beautiful girlfriend who sleeps with men for food and shelter, is problematic today, though she also has some of the best scenes in the novel.

 The novel wanders a bit as we follow Billy Chung, a young Asian whom Andy is tracking for having killed a man in a botched robbery.
-There's little suspense as we already know who committed the crime and we suspect how he's going to end.
+There's little suspense as we already know who committed the crime and we suspect how he's going to end up.
 We trail Billy in his desperate attempts to avoid capture mainly to give the author a chance to lead us through all the crumbling strata of the doomed city.

 Still, it's a decent, provocative read.
 And if we are suddenly faced with a disastrous population explosion after all, I'll be eating my words—and reading Make Room!
 Make Room! again.